winitzki/sofp/README.md

 The tutorials cover both the theory and the practice of functional programming.

-**Applied functional type theory** (AFTT) is what I call the subdomain of computer science that should serve the needs of functional programmers who are working as software engineers.
+**Applied functional type theory** (AFTT) is what I call the area of computer science that should serve the needs of functional programmers who are working as software engineers.

-It is these practitioners, rather than the academic researchers, who need to examine the incredible wealth of functional programming inventions over the last 30 years, -- such as these ["functional pearls" papers](https://wiki.haskell.org/Research_papers/Functional_pearls) -- and to determine which theoretical material has demonstrated its pragmatic usefulness and thus belongs to AFTT, and which material may be tentatively omitted.
+It is for these practitioners (I am one myself), rather than for academic researchers, that I set out to examine the incredible wealth of functional programming inventions over the last 30 years, -- such as these ["functional pearls" papers](https://wiki.haskell.org/Research_papers/Functional_pearls) -- and to determine which theoretical material has demonstrated its pragmatic usefulness and thus belongs to AFTT, and which material may be tentatively omitted.
-This tutorial series is therefore also an attempt to define the proper scope of AFTT.
+This tutorial series is therefore also my attempt to define the proper scope of AFTT.

 In the videos, I demonstrate code examples in Scala using the IntelliJ editor because this is what I am most familiar with.
 However, most of this material will work equally well in Haskell and some other FP languages.